kale-stew/kale-stew.github.io/README.md

 # My Personal Blog

-[This website](https://kylieis.online) serves as my personal blog.
-I post about the various programming things I've learned/am learning, Notion tips (can't be avoided), and some scattered things in between.
+[This website](https://kylieis.online) serves as my personal landing page.
+This repo also hosts the code for my blog, where I post about the various programming things I've learned/am learning, general productivity tips, and some scattered things in between.

 Built with Gatsby!
-This was originally a fork of [@JaeYeopHan](https://github.com/JaeYeopHan)'s [bee-starter](https://github.com/JaeYeopHan/gatsby-starter-bee).
+This was originally a fork of [@JaeYeopHan](https://github.com/JaeYeopHan)'s [bee-starter](https://github.com/JaeYeopHan/gatsby-starter-bee), but it's evolved a bit since the initial fork.

 ## Creating a New Post